 The Western Part of the main landmass of Brunei is easily quickly to reach by a car from the capital city.
-The region has pristine forests, gorgeous waterfalls, natural reserves, decent beaches, striking istanas and longhouses.
+The region has pristine forest, natural reserves, decent beaches, istanas and longhouses.

 Tutong Region is known for the Merimbun Lake – the largest in Brunei.
 Tourists come to the reserve to observe the wildlife from a wooden boarded walkway.
 Also, the Andulau Forest Reserve is a nice swamp park with good wildlife spotting opportunities.

 Seria is known as the “oil kingdom” on the southern coast of Brunei with a huge Shell Petroleum installation and the Billionth Barrel Monument.